moiz-sidiqui/PCEP-Python-Entry-Level-Certification-/README.md

 # PCEP: Certified Python Entry-Level Programmer by Python Institute

 Welcome to the PCEP (Certified Python Entry-Level Programmer) repository.
-This repository contains code examples, notes, and resources that I used while preparing for the PCEP certification by the Python Institute.
+This repository contains code examples, notes, and resources that I made while preparing for the PCEP certification by the Python Institute.

 ## Topics Covered